carpentries/instructor-training/episodes/21-lessons.md

 "learning."
 That requires thinking critically about what exactly you want people to learn.

-It's too easy to come up with fuzzy learning objectives.
+It's dangerously easy to come up with fuzzy learning objectives.
 A broad statement like "Understand git" could mean many different specific goals, like:
 * Learners can revert a change to a file using git.